Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Results

+Remarkably, the probability $P\big(\textbf{S}\,|\,\textbf{T}\big)$ for each of input states and output states is proportional to a permanent of sub-matrix of $A$.
+Combining Eq. (\ref{eq1}), Eq. (\ref{eq3}), and Eq. (\ref{eq14}), we present a corresponding relationship between the work distribution and boson sampling in Tab. \ref{table1}.
+As shown in Tab. \ref{table1}, one can see that the space of the work distribution with $N$ bosons and $M$-dimensional transition amplitude matrix is isomorphic to the space of boson sampling with $N$ bosons and $M$-dimensional optical network.
+Therefore, the work distribution can be obtained by sampling from a great quantity of matrix permanents, equivalently to the boson sampling problem.

-As shown in Fig. \ref{sampling}, we design a schematic setup for calculating the work distribution of multiple identical bosons by boson sampling.
-We first construct the transition amplitude matrix $\Lambda$ from the transitions of single-boson eigenstates in the quantum piston system.
-The matrix elements $\langle f_l^{\lambda_\tau}|\hat{U}|i_k^{\lambda_0}\rangle$ described in Eq. (\ref{eq12}) can be computed numerically, which depend on the parameters $\lambda_0, \lambda_\tau$, and $v$.
-The transition amplitude matrix $\Lambda$ has the normalization property, because of
+As shown in Fig. \ref{sampling}, we design a schematic setup for simulating the work distribution of multiple identical bosons via boson sampling.
+We first carefully prepare the input Fock state to simulate the initial thermal state of the multiparticle bosonic system.
+The input Fock state $|\text{\textbf{T}}\rangle_n$ in the $n$th optical mode represents the $n$th energy eigenstate of the initial thermal state with the probability $P_n$ that can be calculated through the Eq. \eqref{eq2}.
+The similar method to prepare the thermal state has been experimentally demonstrated \cite{work-distribution5}.
+We then construct the optical network based on the transition amplitude matrix $\Lambda$ between the single-boson eigenstates.
+The matrix elements $\langle f^{\lambda_\tau}|\hat{U}|i^{\lambda_0}\rangle$ described in Eq. (\ref{A5}) can be calculated numerically, which depend on the parameters $\lambda_0, \lambda_\tau$, and $v$.
+The transition amplitude matrix $\Lambda$ is a unitary matrix in principle because the dimension of the matrix $\Lambda$ could be infinite and the matrix $\Lambda$ satisfies the normalization,

-To encode the matrix $\Lambda$ into a linear optical interferometer composed of beam splitters and phase shifters, the matrix $\Lambda$ should be further restricted to a unitary matrix (the product of $\Lambda$ and its Hermitian conjugate is an identity matrix).
-Based on the normalized property of the matrix $\Lambda$, the dimension of matrix can be determined in principle.
-We evaluate the unitary property of the matrix $\Lambda$ according to the fidelity, defined as \cite{Distance-measure}
+However, in reality we have to restrict the dimension of the matrix $\Lambda$ to be finite to encode the matrix into a finite dimensional unitary optical network of boson sampling, which causes the matrix $\Lambda$ to become near-unitary and introduces an encoding error.
+We can truncate the size of the matrix $\Lambda$ to make it as unitary as possible to reduce the encoding error.
+We evaluate the error by calculating the unitary fidelity of the matrix $\Lambda$, which is defined as \cite{Distance-measure}